-Like a lot of folks of my vintage, I grew up listening to the radio.
+Like a lot of folks my age, I grew up listening to the radio.
 It’s where I gathered a lot of my early knowledge about the world, especially about music.

 A lot of songs were about places, and about making journeys to or from those places.
 As a little kid, I formed strong & lasting impressions of what those places would be like, from songs.